douglasms90/flask/venv/lib/python3.6/site-packages/pgadmin4/docs/en_US/_build/html/_sources/enabling_ldap_authentication.rst.txt

    want to connect to.
 For example, 'ldap://172.16.209.35:389' is a valid LDAP_SERVER_URI where ldap is the connection protocol, 172.16.209.35 is the IP address and 389 is the port.
 Port 636 is used for the ldaps communication protocol."
-   "LDAP_BASE_DN","Specifies the base DN from where a server will start the search for users.
-For example, an LDAP search for any user will be performed by the server starting at the base DN (dc=example,dc=com).
-When the base DN matches, the full DN (cn=admin,dc=example,dc=com) is used to bind with the supplied password."
    "LDAP_USERNAME_ATTRIBUTE","Specifies the LDAP attribute that contains the usernames.
 For LDAP authentication, you need to enter the value of that particular attribute as username.
 For example, if you set the value of